phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 In `/public`, our important file is `index.html`, which is very similar to the static `index.html` file we made earlier - just a `root` div.

-The `/src` directory will contain all our React code.
-Go ahead and delete all the files out of the `/src` directory, and we'll create our own boilerplate file without any bloat.
+The `/src` directory will contain all our *React code*.
+Go ahead and delete all the files out of the `/src` directory.
 We'll just keep `index.css` and `index.js`.

 For `index.css`, I just copy-and-pasted the contents of [Primitive CSS](https://taniarascia.github.io/primitive/css/main.css) into the file.
-If you want, you can use Bootstrap or whatever CSS framework you want, or nothing at all.
-I just find it easier to work with.
+You can use Bootstrap or whatever CSS framework you want.

 Now in `index.js`, we're importing React, ReactDOM, and the CSS file.